 This Code applies to all procurement processes relating to all building and construction contracts and consultant commissions for which tenders are invited.
 The Code does not apply retrospectively.

-The application of the provisions of the Code is, at all times, subject to the provisions of any legislation and relevant individual contracts.
+The application of the provisions of the Code is, at all times, subject to the provisions of any legislation, the Queensland Procurement Policy (as varied from time to time) and relevant individual contracts.